Ministry of Industry and Trade (Vietnam)

 The Ministry of Industry and Trade (MOIT, Bộ Công thương) is the government ministry in Vietnam responsible for the advancement, promotion, governance, regulation, management and growth of industry and trade.
 The former Ministry of Trade has its origins in 1945 with the formation of the modern National Unification Cabinet, and became a ministry in its own right in 1955.
-The Ministry of Trade merged with the Ministry of Industry in 2007 to form the Ministry of Industry and trade.
+The Ministry of Trade merged with the Ministry of Industry in 2007 to form the Ministry of Industry and Trade.

 The current Minister of Industry and Trade is Nguyễn Hồng Diên.
-Ministry main offices are located in Hanoi.
+The Ministry's main offices are located in Hanoi.

 Research institutions

-Industry research organisations under the purview of the Ministry include the following; organisation is located in Hanoi except where noted:
+Industry research organisations under the purview of the Ministry include the following.
+Each of these organisations is located in Hanoi except where noted: